-Through advocacy, an open approach, and working with mental health professionals and organizations, Keane has become a passionate, highly respected voice on depression and suicide prevention in Canada.
+Through working with mental health professionals and organizations and her advocacy on various platforms, Keane has become a passionate, highly respected voice on mental health and suicide prevention in North America.

-Keane’s message of compassion and education uses her own personal, powerful story as a way to inspire others to change how they think about youth mood disorders and addiction.
-She has spoken about mental health, suicide prevention and mental health care at high-profile events including TedX Youth Toronto, The White House Initiative on Educational Excellence for African Americans webinar, and The Summit on Suicide Research in New York City, to name a few (further details can be found in Events).
+She has spoken at many high-profile events, including TedX Youth Toronto, The White House Initiative on Educational Excellence for African Americans webinar, and The Summit on Suicide Research in New York City, to name a few.